-It is very important to be aware that this type of alopecia is completely reversible.
-Every hair lost is replaced by a new hair, so that the total number of hairs remains stable.
+It is very important to know that this type of alopecia is totally reversible.
+Any hair that falls out is replaced by new hair, so the total number of hairs remains stable.

-In many cases, no other cause than work stress can be identified.
-In these cases, there is no more effective treatment than simply waiting, since the duration of telogen effluvium is usually limited to a few months.
+In many cases, no cause other than work-related stress is identified, and in these cases, there is no more effective treatment than simply waiting, as the duration of acute telogen effluvium is usually limited to a few months.